Paperyduke6/Pathfinder_visualiser-/README.md

 - A Search* (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm

+## Errors

+For SAAS not found error run the command "npm install --save-dev node-sass sass-loader style-loader css-loader mini-css-extract-plugin --legacy-peer-deps" to make it work

+for firbase init use "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"

 ### `npm start`